serhan-yilmaz/RoKAI/README_ROKAI.md

 ![](rokai_workflow.png "RoKAI Workflow")

 ## The hypothesis behind RoKAI
 We hypothesize that the dysregulation of a kinase happens as a result of a coordinated change in the signaling rather than an individual event.
 Therefore, the phosphorylation of sites in the functional neighborhood of a kinase can be predictive of its activity.
-By propagating site phosphorylations over functional networks, we aim to generate refined profiles capturing the coordinated changes.
+By propagating site phosphorylations over functional networks, RoKAI aims to generate refined profiles capturing the coordinated changes that can be used to improve the reliability of kinase activity inference.
 ![](rokai_functional_neighborhood.png "RoKAI Functional Neighborhood")